-Next up, Lazy Republique, a small travellers’ resort and the French owned bungalows of St Tropez are on the mountain-side, immediately followed by the cheap Thai diner Coconut Cafe and the rooms of Green Resort and Baan Sanook.
-The live music venue and cheap huts of Tarzan Island complete the row.
+Next up, the two resorts of Lazy Republique and St Tropez, both French owned, are on the mountain-side, immediately followed by the cheap Thai diner Coconut Cafe and the rooms of Green Resort and Baan Sanook.
+Completing the row, Vanara offers newly refurbished bungalows in a large garden behind its roadside restaurant.

 Opposite Coconut Cafe, a small soi leads to the large mid-range Bailan Beach Resort, bungalows on the seafront, swimming pool and a small hotel block behind.
-There is a sweet little beach here, which runs northwards past the front of The Mangrove but, due to the rocks underfoot, you can only swim if the tide is up.
-When the tide is out, it does tend to go a long way and at certain times of the year, it makes a perfect spot for the locals to gather a specific type of clam.
+There is a sweet little beach here, which runs northwards past the front of The Mangrove (currently closed) but, due to the rocks underfoot, you can only swim if the tide is up.
+Incidentally, at certain times of the year when the tide retreats its furthest, Koh Chang’s coast becomes a perfect spot for the locals to harvest a specific type of clam.

 You can walk right to the end of the beach and through Bailan Bay to reach the abandoned buildings on the little peninsula.

 Back at the road, on the ocean side, Faye Orchid Resort, Kamrai Resort (currently closed), 3 Trees Guesthouse, and Jungle Garden, with its bar, bungalows and hammock shop, run in a line to the bridge.

 From the bridge, small minimarts, Pah Jae (noodle shop), the cafe bar Zest, little cheap Thai diners, a motorbike rental and a laundry are all tightly packed together as you enter the middle of the village.